-Document Nomination Paper All candidates up for election on March 5, 2002 must file a Nomination Paper.
-The Nomination Paper consists of a petition that must contain anywhere from 20 to 65 valid signatures depending on the office sought.
+Document Nomination Paper A Nomination Paper must be filed by all candidates up for election on March 2, 2004.
+The Nomination Paper consists of a petition that must contain anywhere from 65 to 20 valid signatures depending on the office sought.
 The petition may be obtained and filed prior to filing the Declaration of Candidacy.
 The Nomination Paper shall be delivered to the elections official of the county in which the signer resides and is a voter.
-No more signers shall be secured for any candidate than the maximum specified on beginning on page 53.
-If, ho wever, through miscalculation or otherwise, more signers are secured than the maximum number, the officer with whom the nomination papers are filed shall, with the written consent of the candidate, withdraw the excess number.
+No more signers shall be secured for any candidate than the maximum specified on beginning on page 52.
+If, however, through miscalculation or otherwise, more signers are secured than the maximum number, the officer with whom the nomination papers are filed shall, with the written consent of the candidate, withdraw the excess number.
 Signers shall be voters in the district or political subdivision in which the candidate is to be voted on and shall be affiliated with the party, if any, in which the nomination is proposed.
 No signer shall, at the time of signing a certificate, have his or her name signed to any other nomination paper for any other candidate for the same office or, in case there are several places to be filled in the same office, signed to more nomination papers for candidates for that office than there are places to be filled.
 The elections official shall transmit to the Secretary of State the nomination document for each candidate for state office, United States Senator, Representative in Congress, and Member of the Senate or Assembly.
-(Elections Code §8020, 8041, 8062-8070) Who files All Candidates Deadline 必必 December 7, 2001 Extended to December 12, 2001 if the incumbent does not file.
-Does not apply to incumbents who are termed out.
+(Elections Code §8020, 8041, 8062-8070) Who files All Candidates Deadline ◆ December 5, 2003 ◆ Extended to December 10, 2003 if the incumbent does not file

-Document Candidate's Statement of Qualifications A statement by the candidate describing his or her education and q ualifications to be printed in the Voter Pamphlet section of the county Sample Ballot.
-The statement must be paid for at the time of filing unless the district has agreed to pay for the statement.
-The statement may be withdrawn by 5 p.m. on the day following the filing deadline.
-See detailed instructions beginning on page 79.
-(Elections Code §13307) Who files Optional for Judicial, Board of Supervisor, and County candidates.
+Document Candidate's Statement of Qualifications A statement by the candidate describing his or her education and qualifications to be printed in the Voter's Information Pamphlet section of the county Sample Ballot.
+The statement must be paid for at the time of filing the Declaration of Candidacy unless the district has agreed to pay for the statement.
+Or, in the case of Legislative candidates filing outside their home county, the deadline is December 5, 2003.
+The statement may be withdrawn by 5 p.m. on the first business day following the filing deadline.
+See detailed instructions beginning on page 75.
+(Elections Code §13307) Who files Optional for Judicial , Board of Supervisor , and County candidates .
 Statement is printed in the County Voter Pamphlet.
 Candidates for Legislative Office who agree to adhere to the spending limitations of Prop.
 34 may file a statement for printing in the County Voter Pamphlet.
-Candidates for Statewide Office may file a Candidate's Statement and photo for printing in the State Pamphlet.
-Deadline KE November 13, 2001 for candidates for Statewide Office.
-December 7, 2001 for legislative, board of supervisors and county candidates.
-Extended to December 12, 2001 if the incumbent does not file.
-Does not apply to incumbents who are termed out.
-(The deadline falls on a holiday, so the deadline is moved to the next business day.)
+Deadline ◆ December 5, 2003 ◆ Extended to December 10, 2003 if the incumbent does not file.

 Document Candidate Intention & Campaign Disclosure Forms Periodic statements disclosing contributions made to and expenditures made by the candidate or committee.
 Must be filed at least once and possibly several times during an election cycle if more than \$1,000 is being raised or spent.
-(Government Code §84200, 84218) Who files State, Legislative, Judicial & Board of Supervisor and County candidates Deadline See March 2002 filing schedule on page 119 and November 2002 on page 120.
+See page 109.
+(Government Code §84200, 84218) Who files Legislative, Judicial & County Supervisor Deadline See March filing schedule on page 115.

 Document Code of Fair Campaign Practices

 May be voluntarily subscribed to by candidates for public office.
-See page 101.
+See page 98.

 (Elections Code §20400-20444)

 Who files Optional for all candidates

-Deadline ಸಸ December 7, 2001
+Deadline ◆ December 5, 2003

-Extended to December 12, 2001 if the incumbent does not file.
-Does not apply to incumbents who are termed out.
+◆ Extended to December 10, 2003 if the incumbent does not file